RICCETTI CLOTHING POP-UP SHOP THIS SATURDAY AT OUR HAIGHT STREET STORE IN SF.

 How long have you been DJing?
 Do you remember your first DJ gig?

 You’re on stage in front of all your heroes and you gotta rock a 5 minute all vinyl set to prove your worthiness.
 What records do you choose?

-Favorite burrito joint?
+Favorite pizza joint?

 Drop some shout outs and where folks can find you on social media.